Our Precision Livestock Management (PLM) team is recognised as an international leader in the field of tropical livestock research.

 Dr Cara Wilson

-Dr Cara Wilson is a Research Officer within the School of Health, Medical and Applied Sciences at CQU.
+Dr Cara Wilson is a Senior Research Officer within the School of Health, Medical and Applied Sciences at CQU.
 In 2020, Cara obtained her PhD from Charles Sturt University, in which she investigated the epidemiology and impacts of hydatid disease (Echinococcus granulosus) on the Australian beef industry.
 Cara’s main research interests are animal health and welfare within livestock production systems and using technology and data collection to monitor and manage these.
 She has a passion for conducting research that provides practical and sustainable outcomes to industry.

 Dr Anita Z Chang

-Dr. Anita Z. Chang is a senior postdoctoral research fellow with the Precision Livestock Management team.
+Dr Anita Z. Chang is a Senior Postdoctoral Research Fellow with the Precision Livestock Management team.
 Anita completed a Bachelor of Animal and Veterinary Bioscience (Hons I), majoring in Animal Production Science at The University of Sydney in 2017.
 More recently, Anita obtained a PhD in Precision Livestock Management from CQU, with a thesis entitled “The remote, autonomous detection of calving and calf loss using on-animal sensing systems”.
 Anita has expertise in data analytics, livestock biomechanics and behaviour, and research in extensive grazing environments, and is an active collaborator with researchers in the United States.
 Her research interests include precision livestock management, cow-calf interactions, and livestock behaviour.

 Jonathan Reid